anders-biostat/rlc/README.md

 install.package("rlc")
 ```

-You can also intall the latest devolopmental version from GitHub:
+You can also install the latest developmental version from GitHub:

 ```
 install.packages("devtools")